Bretton Woods system: Impact and criticism

-The Bretton Woods System played a key role in shaping the postwar global economy, but its structure also led to significant challenges.
+The Bretton Woods system played a key role in shaping the postwar global economy, but its structure also led to significant challenges.
 While it initially provided monetary stability and facilitated economic growth, it placed a heavy reliance on the U.S. dollar as the central reserve currency.
-This gave the United States considerable influence over the international financial system and allowed it to run persistent trade and budget deficits with fewer immediate consequences than other nations.
+This gave the United States considerable influence over the international financial system and allowed it to run persistent trade and budget deficits with fewer immediate consequences than other nations faced.
 Fixed exchange rates, a defining feature of the system, provided stability but also limited the flexibility of national governments to respond to economic shifts, sometimes leading to economic strain.

 As global trade expanded, maintaining the system became increasingly difficult.
 Rising inflation and growing U.S. trade deficits in the 1960s created tensions, particularly among European nations and Japan, which sought more control over their monetary policies.
 The system's collapse in the early 1970s led to the widespread adoption of floating exchange rates, marking a significant shift in global finance.
 The institutions created under Bretton Woods, particularly the International Monetary Fund (IMF) and the World Bank, have also been the subject of ongoing debate.
 Critics argue that these institutions, while intended to promote global financial stability and development, have often imposed loan conditions that disproportionately burden developing nations.
 The World Bank has faced scrutiny for funding projects linked to environmental and social disruptions, while the IMF has been criticized for enforcing austerity measures that some argue have deepened economic crises rather than alleviated them.
 Critics also note that the IMF prioritizes the stability of financial institutions over individual economic freedoms, restricting the ability of local markets to self-correct and develop organically.

 The system's collapse also contributed to broader discussions on alternative monetary arrangements.
-Some economists and policymakers have advocated for a return to a commodity-backed system, while others have proposed a global reserve currency independent of any single nation, similar to Keynes’ earlier concept of the "Bancor."
+Some economists and policymakers have advocated for a return to a commodity-backed system, while others have proposed a global reserve currency independent of any single nation, similar to Keynes' earlier concept of the "Bancor."
 More recently, decentralized financial systems, including Bitcoin and other cryptocurrencies, have been suggested as alternatives to government-controlled monetary systems, with proponents arguing that they offer a way to reduce reliance on centralized institutions.
 While no single system has replaced Bretton Woods, its legacy continues to shape debates over global financial stability and monetary policy.